vespa-engine/documentation/en/tutorials/hybrid-search.md

 ### Hybrid query examples
 The following demonstrates combining the two top-k query operators using the Vespa query language.
 In a later section, we will show how to combine the two retrieval strategies using the Vespa ranking framework.
-This section focuses on the retrieval part that exposes matched documents to the ranking phase(s).
+This section focuses on the top-k retrieval part that exposes matched documents to the Vespa [ranking](../ranking.html) phase(s).

-#### Hybrid query with OR operator
+#### Hybrid query using the OR operator
 The following query exposes documents to ranking that match the query using *either (OR)* the sparse or dense representation.

 <div class="pre-parent">